George Michael: Posthumous releases

 On 7 September 2017, Michael's estate released the single "Fantasy".
-Written and produced by Michael, was recorded while he was working on Listen Without Prejudice Vol. 1.
+Written and produced by Michael, it was recorded while he was working on Listen Without Prejudice Vol. 1.
 However, the track was not included on the album.
 Instead in October 1990, it was featured on the "Waiting for That Day" single in the United Kingdom and on the "Freedom!
 '90" single in the rest of the world.
 On 7 September 2017, a new version reworked by Nile Rodgers was released as a single from Listen Without Prejudice / MTV Unplugged (2017).
 The album includes the original version of "Fantasy" and the 1998 version; the Nile Rodgers remix was not included on the disc but was made available to purchasers as a digital download.
 On 18 October 2017, a music video was released on Vevo.

 In 2019, the Emma Thompson-written film Last Christmas was released.
-The title of the film is taken from the Wham classic.
+The title of the film is taken from the Wham! classic.
 An official soundtrack album was released by Legacy Recordings on CD, two-disc vinyl, and digital formats on 8 November 2019.
 The album contains 14 Wham! and solo George Michael songs, as well as a previously unreleased song originally completed in 2015 titled "This Is How (We Want You to Get High)".
 The soundtrack album debuted at number one on the UK Official Soundtrack Albums Chart and at number 11 on the UK Albums Chart on 15 November 2019.
 It also entered the Australian Albums Chart at number seven, the Irish Albums Chart, where it debuted at number 32, climbing to number 26 the following week, and at number 55 on the US Billboard 200.

 On 22 June 2022, the documentary film Freedom Uncut was released.
 Michael had been working on the film shortly before his death, alongside David Austin, and provides the narration throughout.
 NME, The Guardian and Empire all praised the film and rated it 4/5 stars.

-On September 30, 2022, a remastered and expanded version of Older was released comprising the original Older album, the Upper disc and three bonus CDs, containing remixes and live recordings of Older-era tracks.
+On 30 September 2022, a remastered and expanded version of Older was released comprising the original Older album, the Upper disc and three bonus CDs, containing remixes and live recordings of Older-era tracks.
 The album charted at number 2 on the UK Official Albums Chart Top 100 on 7 October 2022.